tinaaa071/Case-Study-ppt/slides.md

 # What is Slidev?

-Slidev is a slides maker and presenter designed for developers, consist of the following features
+Slidev is a slides maker and presenter designed for developers, consist of the following features.

 - 📝 **Text-based** - focus on the content with Markdown, and then style them later
 - 🎨 **Themable** - themes can be shared and re-used as npm packages